HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/vmm_atts/map_attributes.md

     -   IBM i: ConfigEngine.sh wp-update-federated-ldap-attribute-config -DWasPassword=password
     -   Windows: ConfigEngine.bat wp-update-federated-ldap-attribute-config -DWasPassword=password
     -   z/OS: ./ConfigEngine.sh wp-update-federated-ldap-attribute-config -DWasPassword=password

 9. Stop and restart the appropriate servers to propagate the changes.
-For specific instructions, go to [Starting and stopping servers, deployment managers, and node agents](../admin-system/stopstart.md).
+For specific instructions, go to [Starting and stopping servers, deployment managers, and node agents](../../../../../stopstart.md).

 10. Complete the following steps to flag an attribute as either unsupported or required for the entire HCL Portal environment instead of just for the specified LDAP:

     1. Enter a value for the following required parameters in the wkplc.properties file:

+        !!!note
-        **Note:** Go to the properties file for specific information about the parameters.
+            Go to the properties file for specific information about the parameters.

         -   user.attributes.required
         -   user.attributes.nonsupported